Logo

 How to Create Dashboards in Salesforce?

 It is easy to create dashboards in Salesforce.
-We have curated the step-by-step guide for you to follow:
+We have prepared a step-by-step guide for you to follow:

 Step 1: Select the Dashboards tab